Duartem795/HoriseonByMartin/README.md

 This is the first challenge of many that will be completed for University of Arizona Virtual Code Bootcamp.
 This is a project showing basic code refactoring of a pre-made website made using HTML and CSS.

 ## The Base Code
 The code started from a premade file which included HTML, CSS, and a few images.
-These made up the website
+These make up the entirety of the website.

 ### Languages Used
 The project is done in both HTML and CSS.